Lawsuits over Trump business threaten to tie up presidency

 Trump has decided to pursue two lawsuits against chefs— Jose Andres and Geoffrey Zakarian— who pulled out of restaurant deals in his new Washington hotel after the candidate made disparaging comments during his campaign about Mexican immigrants in the U.S. illegally.

 The hotel may be facing additional legal entanglements.
-As The Washington Post recently reported, two contractors have filed liens against the property in the past month, saying they are still owed money for their work.
+As The Washington Post recently reported , contractors have filed liens against the property in the past month, saying they are still owed money for their work.

 Garten said that contractors filing liens aren’t unexpected given the hotel was such a big project, and that they aren’t a big deal.